4 Best SaaS Analytics Tools, Tips & Metrics To Build A Better Business

 SaaS analytics are analytics specific to the SaaS subscription industry.
 SaaS analytics uncover things like churn and track metrics like monthly recurring revenue (MRR), lifetime value (LTV), and churn rate.

-SaaS analytics tools help you uncover where your worst churn may be hiding—whether it’s intentional or not—and from which customers.
+SaaS analytics tools help you uncover where your worst churn may be hiding in real-time.
 While many analytics tools may give you basic insight on churn, SaaS-specific analytics help you dig deeper.
 Once you know the reason behind your churn, you can stop it at the source and even automate certain processes to increase customer retention.

 Segmenting customers is far more valuable than most people think.
-When you segment customers by industry, MRR, LTV, or even churn rates, you can better understand user behavior and begin to optimize your audience and customer targeting.
+When you segment customers by industry, MRR, LTV, or even churn rates, you can better understand user behavior and begin to optimize your audience and customer targeting and user experience.
 Customer segmentation will give customers a tailored experience, boosting customer success and overall revenue.

 Highlight the most profitable customers

 Your most profitable customers will have the highest LTV.
-Once SaaS analytics tell you which customers have the highest LTV, you can find what makes these specific customers so valuable and why they choose to stick around.
+Once your SaaS analytics platform tells you which customers have the highest LTV, you can find what makes these specific customers so valuable and why they choose to stick around.
 Knowledge of that information will help you with other and/or future customers.

-You may be running a campaign that sends a bunch of dunning emails to customers who are close to churning.
-You need to be able to track this in order to have proper performance attribution for each one.
+You may be running an email marketing campaign that sends a bunch of dunning emails to customers who are close to churning.
+You need to be able to track your campaigns in order to have proper performance attribution for each one.
 Did it do well?
 What could have gone better?
 Should we try again?
 Answering these questions in a meaningful way depends heavily on tracking and reporting.

 The 4 best SaaS analytics tools